 EXPERT ANALYSIS AT THE ACS NSQIP NATIONAL CONFERENCE

-Dr. Sharma reported having no relevant disclosures.
+Dr. Rosenthal reported having no financial disclosures.